paramaroy8/sprite-generation-with-diffusion/README.md

 ## Denoising Algorithm

 The denoising process implemented in this project is based on DDPM algorithm.
-Random noises were sampled, and then predicted noise were removed over timesteps to generate new image.
+Random noises were sampled, and then predicted noise were removed over timesteps to generate new images.

 ## Acknowledgments